nagarajpandith/netflix-clone/README.md

+## 🏛 This Repository is Archived.
+Have a look at the [rebuilt clone](https://github.com/nagarajpandith/netflix-2.0) instead.

 # Netflix-Clone
 A Responsive front-end clone of Netflix website built as a part of 7 Day Clone building bootcamp by https://www.shapeai.tech/